renpy/renpy/sphinx/source/screens.rst

 ---

 Adds an image or other displayable to the screen.
-This optionally takes transform properties.
+This optionally takes :ref:`transform properties <transform-properties>`.
 If at least one transform property is given, a Transform is created to wrap the image, and the properties are given to the transform.

 This does not take any children.